ElijahTyler/eli-s-mod/README.md

-# Finite Automata Mod
+# Eli's Mod
-a Minecraft mod for 1.20.1 adding finite automaton capabilities
+a Minecraft mod for 1.20.1 adding nerd stuff to the game

 # Setup
 This is mainly guided for IntelliJ users, although other IDEs likely cause no issue.